 American Councils has operated in Kazakhstan since 1994.
 Its main office is located in Almaty, the largest city and business center of Kazakhstan.
 A second office in the capital city of Nur-Sultan hosts an EducationUSA advising center.

-Kazakhstan, the 9th largest country in the world, is a multilingual, multi-ethnic home to Kazakhs (66%) and Russians (20%), as well as many other ethnicities.
-Oil, gas, and other natural resources led to Kazakhstan’s development as a regional economic leader since its independence on December 16, 1991.
+Kazakhstan, the ninth largest country in the world, is a multilingual, multi-ethnic home to Kazakhs (66%) and Russians (20%), as well as many other ethnicities.
+Oil, gas, and other natural resources led to Kazakhstan’s development as a regional economic leader since its independence.